DinoChiesa/get-gcp-id-token/README.md

-Here again, this requires that the principal that obtained the access token (probably you, if you used `gcloud auth print-access-token`) has the role `iam.serviceAccountUser` for the particular Service Account.
+Here again, this requires that the principal that obtained the access token (probably you, if you used `gcloud auth print-access-token`) has the role `iam.serviceAccountTokenCreator` for the particular Service Account.
 See the notes above for more on that.

+And yes, you can pass a service account access token to that, so that a service account could get an ID token for itself.

 ## The Metadata endpoint

 This way is very simpler: send a GET request to an endpoint and get an ID token back.
+This is documented [here](https://cloud.google.com/docs/authentication/get-id-token#metadata-server).

-Like this:
+It looks like this:

 ```sh
 query="audience=${CLOUD_RUN_ENDPOINT}"